MiguelValentine/GDK/README.md

-# gdk
+# GDK

-gdk is a global based framework for node.
+GDK is a global based framework for node.

 ## Installation